amejiarosario/amejiarosario.github.io/source/_posts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

 - `*ngFor`: iterates through the `todos` array that we defined in the component and assigned in the `let todo` part.
 - `[ngClass]`: applies a class when the expression evaluates to true.
 In our case, it uses class `completed` when `isDone` is true.
 - `[checked]`: applies the `checked` attribute when the expression evaluates to true (`todo.isDone`).
-- `{{todo.title}}`: render the todo title.
+- `{{todo.title}}`: Render the todo title.
 The same happened with `{{activeTasks}}`.

 <a target="_blank" href="https://github.com/amejiarosario/angular-todo-app/commit/876c331">[changes diff]</a>

 ## CREATE: using the input form

 Let's start with the template this time.
 We have an input element for creating new tasks.
-Let's listen to changes in the input form and when we click enter it creates the tasks.
+Let's listen to changes in the input form and when we click enter it creates the TODO.

 ```html Line 5 src/app/todo/todo.component.html
 <input class="new-todo"